 Every time I visit Café Capitale at Rue Ernest Allard and look outside the window, I feel like I am in Paris.
 I really like the energy of this area and the beautiful terraces and corner houses.
 I keep coming back to this coffee bar over and over again, because of their great coffee, home made pastries and pleasant atmosphere.
 Besides this coffee shop & training centre they have two more locations; a shop and roastery at Rue Haute and the main location is found at Rue du Midi.

-☞ Rue Ernerst Allard is closed.
+☞ Rue Ernerst Allard is permanently closed.
 Rue du Midi 45 is open.

 Hinterland is surrounded by art nouveau buildings in the area of Sint-Gillis nearby the famous Horta Museum.
 Their slogan 'urban refuge' translates in my opinion into a nice place to escape the hustle and bustle form the busy streets and to enjoy healthy food and drinks.
 With organic ingredients they make (vegetarian and vegan, with lactose/gluten free options) all-day breakfast, brunch and lunch such as toast, eggs, pancakes and several kinds of bowls (granola, buddha and açaï).